The LeTs-Care Partners

 PROJECT TEAM

-Role in the project: Team leader
+Role in the project: UvA’s Coordinator, key researcher and task leader

 Jeannette Pols is Professor of the Anthropology of Everyday Ethics at the department of Anthropology, Faculty of Behavioural & Social Sciences, and the department of Ethics, Law & Humanities of the Amsterdam Medical Center, University of Amsterdam.
 Her chair is established between the two faculties, bridging research in medical ethics and medical anthropology.
 Her work develops the ethnographic study of ethical questions, for instance in her 2023 book “Reinventing the Good Life”, UCL Press.

-Dr. Kristine Krause, Associate Professor.
+Dr. Kristine Krause, Associate Professor

 Kristine Krause is Associate Professor at the University of Amsterdam and director of the Research Group Health Care and the Body within the Anthropology Department, dedicated to making academia a friendlier place.
 Working at the intersection of medical and political anthropology with specific interests in transnational care and history, she leads an ERC funded project on care relocation within Europe and is a member of a VW funded project on the effect of care migration on CEE countries.

-Sabya van Elswijk MSc, hD researcher.
+Sabya van Elswijk MSc, PhD researcher

 Sabya van Elswijk works as PhD researcher within the Dutch team.
 She holds a master in Medical Anthropology and Sociology and works as consultant specialized in building collaborations between long term care organizations.
 For her master research she wrote an ethnography based on fieldwork in a Dutch care home about social aspects of dementia.
 She has lived in many different countries around the world, where she studied the local meanings of being old and ways of caring for the elderly whenever possible.